Hey Guys, I haven’t updated my blog for a while and it’s time I gave you something.

 Q: Last tip for helping people boost their vertical?
 What to focus on, what to avoid?

-For more information on Jacob Hiller and his jumping manual checkout the homepage.
+For more information on Jacob Hiller and his Jump Manual check out his official website.